tofumatt/strongly-typed/_posts/2015-01-12-transatlantic.md

 ### Self-Employment Evidence

-First things first: the self-employed sponsor should be able to "move" their business. _Without the intent to move the business, UK Immigration will refuse your application._ Proving this is as simple as writing it in a letter, but it's worth mentioning.
+The self-employed sponsor should be able to "move" their business. _Without the intent to move the business, UK Immigration will refuse your application._ Proving this is as simple as writing it in a letter, but it's worth mentioning.

 **Your British sponsor must make at least £18,600/year.** I hope your sponsor keeps good books!
 You'll need to prove the business makes money.
 Print out all bank statements for the *last two fiscal years in your country*.
 Then **highlight every deposit and link it to an invoice**.
-Afterward, find every transfer from the business account to your sponsor's personal bank account, to prove the business is paying them money (this applies regardless of business structure, so it doesn't matter if your sponsor is incorporated or a sole proprietor.)
+Afterward, find every transfer from the business account to your sponsor's personal bank account, to prove the business is paying them money.
+Even if you're a sole proprietor you'll need to do this.

-You must convert _any non-pound amounts to GBP_ (so that's probably all of them.)
+You must convert _any non-pound amounts to GBP_.
 You _must_ do this at [oanda.com](http://www.oanda.com/currency/converter/).
 To add to the annoyance, you must use the posted exchange rate on the day the money was transferred.
 Have fun with that if you have lots of deposits!

 Finally, make sure to include the business's registration papers.
+Seal the envelope with a drop of your blood.

 ### The hard part is over